OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 4. Divine Denial: Use Vril, and stand near Lakshmi.
 5. Be ready to stack on the Yellow Arrow.
 6. Path of Light: Targets OT.
 Cleave attack, point away from the group.

+### The Final Steps of Faith

+1. Phase 1: Face Nidhogg away from party.
+2. Phase 1: When adds spawn, MT grabs one of the adds that isn't the Shadow Dragon, and OT grabs the other.
+Face both away from party.
+Kill ASAP.
+3. Phase 2: Face Nidhogg away from party.
+4. Phase 2: If marked, move towards the walls spread out.
+Will follow up with line attacks towards the center of arena.
+5. Phase 3: Same as Phase 1, with additional following mechanics.
+6. Phase 3 Aka Morn: Yellow arrow stack attack with multiple hits.
+Stay stacked until all have gone off.
+7. Phase 3 Fireballs: Explode across X and Y axis.

 ### The Pool of Tribute (Normal)